 August is here...and there is so much to enjoy!

 Many people say August is like the Sunday of Summer...a time when after a fun-filled summer, we enjoy our final vacations and summer activities while preparing for fall and the new school year that's just around the corner.
-In fact, most kids start school in 2 weeks!
+In fact, most kids start school in just three weeks!

 August Fun Facts